armory/docs/content/en/docs/armory-admin/caching-agents-concept.md

 The cache store is where Clouddriver stores cloud resources.
 You can use different types:

-- Redis - the default and most popular implementation
+- Redis - the default and most popular implementation.
-- SQL - the recommended SQL-backed store; see the {{< linkWithTitle "clouddriver-sql-configure.md" >}} page for how to configure Clouddriver
+- SQL - the recommended SQL-backed store; see the {{< linkWithTitle "clouddriver-sql-configure.md" >}} page for how to configure Clouddriver.
-- Dynomite - Netflix's key value store
+- Dynomite - Netflix's key value store.
-- an in-memory cache that is not used for actual Spinnaker deployments
+- an in-memory cache that is not used for actual Spinnaker deployments.

 With the exception of the in-memory store, these stores work across multiple Clouddriver instances.